GeorgeBarh/Portofolio-1/README.md

   The required steps are simple and only needs a first name, a last name, a phone number and email address.
    - The second part of the page contains a check button and a radio button and gives the opportunity to the user to provide day and time availability for the first call.

+   The *First Name* and the *Last Name* fields are necessery so as to know the person who wants to contact us.

+   The *Phone Number* and the *Email Address* are important so as to be able to contact them and schedule the call.

+   The *AREAS YOU WANT TO IMPROVE* part is helping the organization prepare for the appointment and give the user the impression that the WELL-BEING is well-organized.

+   The *PICK A DAY* and *PICK A TIME* sections gives the user the option to chosse any time of their convenience that they want to book the call.

+   __The *Phone Number* and the *Areas you want to improve* fields are not a required field.__ .
+The Phone Number is not required input field because the majority of the users are cautios about providing sensitive data.
+The Areas you want to improve section is not required because the user maybe has not target accurately in which area of his life he needs support.

+   The rest of the input fields are required in order the form to be sumbited successfully.
+The reason for choosing defensive design is to make sure that the data that are being posted are valid and safe.

    -The point of such a simple page structure is the user to be encouraged to sumbit the form without having to submit a lot of details.
-The phone number and the *Areas you want to improve* is not a required field.

    ![Screenshot of the contact details part of the form.](assets/images/readme/book-a-call-1.png)
    ![Screenshot of the availability part of the form](assets/images/readme/book-a-call-2.png)